newrelic/docs-website/src/data-dictionary/events/MobileSession/device.md

 type: attribute
 events:
   - MobileSession
+  - MobileHandledException
 ---

-The specific type of the device: iPhone 8, iPad Pro, etc.
+The specific type of the device: iPhone 8, iPad Pro, etc. Duplicate of `deviceType`.